Powerdynamo brings new ignition & light

 Disconnect your battery and take it out of the motorcycle.
 Note that you will have a 12 volts system further on, so you will either need a 12 volt battery or you use the option of driving without.
 You will have to replace all lightbulbs to 12 volt ones however in that case too.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.

 You have to decide which method of ignition cut-off you will use.
-There are different ways, every one with pros and cons.
+There are different ways.
 We have pre-assembled the relay option.

 Relay option